KevSanches/HTML_Projects/README.md

-My HTML projects.
+My web projects.
 Some can be found in TheOdinProject, some i made by myself.